hepsiburada/VoltranJS/README.md

 You can use Voltran if you need a micro frontend framework that provides following features:

-  - Ligthweight and fast API
+  - Lightweight and fast API
   - Serves single and multiple components
   - Preview (to visualize components)
   - SEO friendly (if needed)